xaolanx/hjem-rum/docs/TESTING.md

 `self`, `lib` and `pkgs` are also passed to every test module, so you're free to use them as you will.

-The [ncmpcpp test module][ncmpcpp-test-module] was written to serve as an example for future tests, and provides comments for each step of the `testScript`.
+The [ncmpcpp test module] was written to serve as an example for future tests, and provides comments for each step of the `testScript`.
 Care should be taken to wait for the proper systemd targets to be reached, change users to run commands, and avoid other possible footguns.
 The approach this module uses to test its configuration is to have a file for each configuration alongside it, which then gets passed to the test VM and gets evaluated with diff.
 You can use other approaches if its more convenient, that's just a suggestion.

 You can also debug your tests through a Python REPL by running: